Backun Musical Services: History

 and continued to develop accessories for international distribution, which expanded the Backun brand around the world.
 After the end of the engagement with Conn-Selmer, Backun launched his first custom clarinets at the 2011 NAMM Show; these instruments were of exceptional high quality for professional clarinetists.
 As the company grew, Backun built a modern factory in Burnaby, near Vancouver, equipped with the latest CNC machinery and design equipment, including 3D printers and scanners.

 In 2012 15 employees produced 30–40 clarinets monthly and thousands of accessories, largely industrially.
 According to Morrie Backun, the numbers in 2013 would be more than twice as high.
 To ensure the necessary higher sales, Backun subsequently worked on expanding its international dealer network.

 In January 2017, the Eastman Music Company made a significant investment in Backun, acquiring partial ownership of Backun Musical Services.
 This investment allowed both companies to grow significantly in the clarinet market.
 As of November 2019, an estimated 50 production employees produce a considerably higher number of instruments and accessories per month, with the brand's global impact being felt throughout the band and orchestra community.

-Well-known clarinetists play clarinets from Backun.
+Clarinetists, including Jarrod Butler and David Shifrin have played clarinets from Backun.
 Some have also been involved in the development of individual instruments and / or accessories.